datacamp-content/courses-introduction-to-shell/chapter2.md

      head [-n count | -c bytes] [file ...]

 DESCRIPTION
      This filter displays the first count lines or bytes of each of the specified files, or of the standard input if no files are specified.
 If count is omitted it defaults to 10.

      If more than a single file is specified, each file is preceded by a header consisting of the string ``==> XXX <=='' where ``XXX'' is the name of the file.

+EXIT STATUS
+     The head utility exits 0 on success, and >0 if an error occurs.

 SEE ALSO
      tail(1)

 ```

 The one-line description under `NAME` tells you briefly what the command does,